 Because it’s a good way of extending the valuable useable time of perishable food, preserving good and nutritious food today, to use tomorrow.
 Instead of preparing for immediate consumption, you are preparing food that you can store for months!
 Make no mistake, canning IS cooking, but it allows us to capture the best flavour at the peak of season—to enjoy all-year long!
 Garden Roasted Tomato Sauce, Homemade Garden Salsa, a bowl of peaches, rhubarb to go on your morning oatmeal, raspberry jam – all in the middle of winter!
 THESE are why we can!

 Back when my kids were young we canned a LOT of fruit.
 When the price was good we’d buy a 100+ pounds of peaches (our favourite) and pears, maybe 50 pounds of cherries, apricots or plums.
 I’d can half of the plums and dehydrate the rest.
 Though I did the bulk of the work during the day it was a big job, so it had to be a family affair.
 Dan always pitched in when he was home and we required the kids to help out.
 And yes, I got backlash from time to time (especially from one of our boys who shall remain unnamed at this point), but I flat out insisted that everybody help.
 We all enjoyed the end result of having peaches with breakfast in February, so it only made sense that we all pitch in to make that a possibility.
 At some point, when this one un-named boy was a teenager, he put his foot down and refused to be involved in the project anymore.
 HE was not peeling peaches (or pears or whatever it was).
-He disliked the work and he’d had enough; it was too much work for him.
-He was too big to argue with so I told him that was fine, but as with anything there are always consequences, and the consequence to this choice would be that he’d be giving up enjoying the “fruits of our labour”.
+HE disliked the work and HE’D had enough!
+It was too much work for HIM – bordering on child abuse.
+He was too big to argue with so I told him that was fine, but it was unfair for him to expect to benefit from the effort of everyone else.
+As with everything there are always consequences, and the consequence to this choice would be that he’d be giving up enjoying the “fruits of our labour”.
 He couldn’t expect to eat peaches that someone else did all the work to put on the table.
-I reminded him about how much he enjoyed eating peaches in the winter.
+I reminded him that he enjoyed eating peaches in the winter.
 I also reminded him that the likelihood of me forgetting in February that he didn’t help in the summer was next to zero.
-He may have thought about it for all of thirty seconds, and in the end he trusted me, and put on an apron.
-I’m not gonna pretend he was happy about the job after that, but we never had that same conversation again.
+He may have thought about it for all of thirty seconds, and in the end he trusted me, put on an apron and grabbed a peeler.
+I’m not gonna pretend he was happy about the job after that, but we never had to have the same conversation again.

-My daughter on the other hand, looked forward to “canning season”.
-It was just as much work for her, but there was something about her that made that work enjoyable in its own way.
-My other boys were fine to pitch in and participate, it was after all – the means to the end we all wanted: fruit in the winter.
-Many memories were made in a hot and sticky kitchen on those long summer days.
 One summer I went away for a week with a friend.
-Sarah was 14 years old, and diligently went through the grocery store sales flyers in my absence.
+Sarah was 14 years old, and diligently went through the grocery store sales flyers in my absence, as she had seen me do many times.
 At one point she saw that peaches were a ‘good’ price and she believed they would likely not still be that price when I came home.
 With urgency, she told her dad that he must pick up several boxes of peaches on his way home from work the next day – which of course he did.
 While I drove home from New Brunswick with Peggy, Sarah and Dan canned those peaches from beginning to the end.
 I was amazed when I got home, and kinda still am as I look back on it.
 I was very proud of her, and I wish that I had expressed that better than I did.
 I was proud not only that she felt it her ‘motherly’ duty to can peaches in my absence, but also that she took it upon herself to judge when the price was right, make the decision to buy, judge when they were ripe enough to bottle, and then take charge of actually getting it done.
-Dan wisely let her do all that, and then in typical Dan style, he put on an apron and began peeling peaches.
+Dan wisely let her do all that, and then in typical Dan-style, he put on an apron and began peeling peaches.

 the method